Account: The user interface through which all Campaigns, Opportunities, and finances are administered.

 Destination URL: A destination URL is what a Marketer provides for a Blog Opportunities which serves as the “Call to Action” link for Creators to use in their posts.
 There may be additional required URLs.

 Direct Offer: An invitation to participate in an Opportunity.
 Direct Offers are made directly to Creators by you at their Asking Price.

 Distribution: The act of posting content on a Creator’s social connection for general public consumption.

-Invite Only: A type of Opportunity where only the Creators you have specifically invited can see the Opportunity and are able to participate.
-If you create an Invite Only Opportunity, you will need to make Direct Offers to Creators.
+Invite Only: A type of Opportunity where only the Creators the Marketer has specifically invited can see the Opportunity and are able to participate.
+If a Marketer creates an Invite Only Opportunity, they will need to make Direct Offers to Creators.